 The smell of feet or wet carpet is one of the most common odours from an air conditioner.
 It’s also a smell that’s not shy about its presence.
 This moldy smell from AC’s is usually a symptom of a dirty or clogged air conditioner.
 When the air conditioner’s pipes are clogged, water sits in the system and doesn’t drain appropriately.
 Sitting water can cause fungus or mildew to grow, which can birth an organic, musty smell.
 You can also check for dripping water near your AC or down your wall to confirm this.

 Hot climates, like we have in Sydney, can often cause moisture to accumulate in filters and add to this smell.
-The smell can act as an indicator that your air conditioner has a problem and might need to be looked at by a professional.
+The smell can act as an indicator that your air conditioner has a problem and might need to be looked at by an air conditioning service professional.
 Clogged air conditioners can cause the compressor to break or the device to freeze if not dealt with.

 My AC smells like exhaust fumes